Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 If an error occurs during the download, a message box will be displayed, otherwise the dialog box will simply close and Rapise will open the loaded test.

+### Loading a Clean Copy

+If you’ve already loaded the test case on the machine, made some modifications to the files, and want to re-download all files while discarding your local changes, simply check the `Get Clean Copy` checkbox before clicking `OK` button.
+Requires Rapise 8.3+.

 ## Synchronizing

 !!! important